 King's College London

-King's College London is one of the two oldest and largest colleges of the University of London: a major multi-faculty university institution with some 19,300 students.
-The College has very recently been ranked among the 25 best universities internationally.
-The Centre of European Law is part of the Law School at King's College London.
+King's College London is one of the two oldest and largest colleges of the University of London: a major multi-faculty university institution with some 28,000 students.
+The Centre of European Law is part of The Dickson Poon School of Law at King's College London.
 The School of Law has been awarded the highest research and teaching ratings by the UK Government's Higher Education Funding Council.
 It enjoys a distinguished international reputation.
 For more information on King's College London, please visit 'About us'.

-Before and during the course your main points of contact will be Christine Copping and and Gemma Noyce at the details below
+Before and during the course your main point of contact will be Christine Copping at the details below